jdbalgos/jdbalgos.github.io/projects/project-3.md

 ---
 <img class="ui image" src="{{ site.baseurl }}/images/sandbox-1.png">

-In order to become a good linux administrator, i am creating an environments based everything on linux.
+I am creating an environments based everything on linux.
 This project has its own github page.

 List of servers ive created on my enviroment so far